zalfahascaryo-ai/Bank-Transaction-Analysis-for-Personalized-Product-Recommendations/README.md

 ## **📊 Results**
 ### **Clustering**
 * Clustering with K-means algorithm can distinct transaction behavior.
-* Detailed insights for each cluster are provided in the Final Analysis file
+* Detailed insights for each cluster are provided in the `Final Clustering Analysis` file

 ### **Classification**
   * KNN (after tuning):